Ludwig-K/QGisLinearReference/README.md

 - access plugin-functionality from dialog and/or feature-tables and -forms (the plugin places two "actions" to feature-tables and attribute-forms of data-and show-layer for Zoom/Pan/Edit)

 ## Addendum ##
-- the Plugin was developed in 2023 with the newest available QGis-version:
-  - 3.32 "Lima"
+- The plugin has been developed under the latest versions since 2023, currently
+  - QGIS 3.38.4 'Grenoble'
+  - QGIS 3.34.10 'Prizren' (LTR)
-  - Windows (11)
+  - Windows (10 + 11)
-  - Linux (Mint 21.1 "Vera")
+  - Linux (Ubuntu/Mint 21.2)
-- not tested with older/LTR-versions
+- not tested (but should run) with older QGis-3-Versions
-- not tested on QGis for macOS
+- not tested on macOS
 - please report bugs or ideas for missing features
 - or translation-errors :-)
 - or support the plugin-usability for the community with pylupdate5/lsrelease-translations to other languages then english/german